Encamina/enmarcha/src/Encamina.Enmarcha.SemanticKernel.Connectors.Memory/README.md

 // ...
 ```

-if you want to use Azure AI Search as a memory provider, you need to add the [AzureSearchOptions](../Encamina.Enmarcha.Data.AzureAISearch.Abstractions/AzureAISearchOptions.cs) to your project configuration.
+If you want to use Azure AI Search as a memory provider, you need to add the [AzureSearchOptions](../Encamina.Enmarcha.Data.AzureAISearch.Abstractions/AzureAISearchOptions.cs) to your project configuration.
 You can achieve this by using any [configuration provider](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration).
 The following code is an example of how the settings would appear using the `appsettings.json` file:

 ```json
 // ...